djspears/azure-vnet/README.md

 - This firewall deploys with 4 interfaces.
 1 MGMT and 3 data plane.
 (NEW)
 - This template also supports deloyment into existing VNETs and storage accounts within the same region.
 They can be in different Resource Groups.
 - The template also supports deployment into a new or existing Resource Group.
 - Added support for DS3_v2 and DS_v4 VMs and Premium Storage.
+(NEW)